 Several significant deductions will reduce the amount that Uber drivers net.
 These are important to consider when considering gross versus net income as a driver.

 Uber drivers are contract, or 1099, workers.
-This entails they work on their own schedule with their own supplies.
+This means they work on their own schedule with their own supplies.
 Drivers are responsible for all vehicle maintenance, gas and insurance compliance.

 As contract workers, income taxes are not withheld from pay.
 Drivers must remember that they owe taxes on the pay they receive from Uber.
 Not only do they need to calculate their income taxes, but they must also pay a self-employment tax if they make more than $400 per year as a 1099 contractor.

-The self-employment tax is 15.3% and covers both the Medicare and Social Security tax contributions that both employee and employer pay in a typical job .
-Since Uber drivers are self-employed, they must pay 7.65%–half of the 15.3% total–more than they would as regular W-2 employees.
+The self-employment tax is 15.3% and covers both the Medicare and Social Security tax contributions that both an employee and an employer pay in a typical job.
+Since Uber drivers are self-employed, they must pay both employee and employer taxes — 7.65% more than they would as regular W-2 employees.